Public Safety

 Public Safety Agency Reports

-The City receives regular activity reports from the Sheriff's Department, Fire Department, and Lifeguards.
+The City receives regular monthly activity reports from the California Highway Patrol, LA County Fire Department, LA County Fire's Lifeguard Division, and LA County Sheriff's Department.

 Most Recent Report | View All Reports